walidcavelius/CVRoadSigns/README.md

 ## Introduction

-This project done as part of a course at the UTC implements traffic sign detection and classification algorithms as part of the SY32 project at UTC.
+This project implements traffic sign detection and classification algorithms as part of the SY32 project at UTC.
 The goal is to develop a system that can reliably identify different types of traffic signs from camera images, including warning signs, speed limits, and traffic lights.

 Two technical approaches were explored: